 - A contribution toward legal costs.

-The definition for employee in the Employment Relations Authority is set out in the Employment Relations Act 2000.
-It is a much stricter definition that excludes independent contractors and unpaid workers.
+The definition of an “employee” in the Employment Relations Authority is set out in the Employment Relations Act 2000.
+It is a stricter definition than in the Act and excludes independent contractors and unpaid workers.

-Under the Human Rights Act, any person (irrespective of whether or not they are the aggrieved person) may make a complaint to the Commission against the employer, the contractor and/or the unpaid worker’s employer.
+Under the Act, any person (irrespective of whether or not they are the aggrieved person) may make a complaint to the Commission against the employer, the contractor and/or the unpaid worker’s employer.
 Under the Employment Relations Act, only the employee may raise a grievance against the employer.
-The remedies vary between the two jurisdictions such that in the Employment Relations Authority, reinstatement may be awarded.
+The remedies vary between the two jurisdictions; in particular, in the Employment Relations Authority, reinstatement may be awarded.